-On March 16, 2022, the Company entered into a definitive purchase agreement to acquire Envios de Valores La Nacional Corp. and LAN Holdings, Corp., which either directly or indirectly operate as money remittance companies in the United States, Canada and certain countries in Europe.
-The transaction is subject to customary regulatory approvals and is expected to close late in the third quarter or early fourth quarter of 2022.
-Intermex expects to pay cash of approximately \$50.0 million (subject to customary purchase price adjustments) on closing and up to an additional \$3.0 million in contingent consideration in 2023.
+On March 16, 2022, the Company entered into a definitive purchase agreement to acquire Envios de Valores La Nacional Corp. ("La Nacional") and LAN Holdings, Corp. ("LAN Holdings"), which either directly or indirectly operate as money remittance companies in the United States, Canada and certain countries in Europe.
+On November 1, 2022, the Company entered into an Amended and Restated Stock Purchase Agreement to allow the parties to close on the acquisition of La Nacional effective November 1, 2022 and to close on the acquisition of LAN Holdings at a later date following receipt of pending regulatory approvals.
+The acquisition of LAN Holdings is expected to close late in the fourth quarter of 2022 or early 2023.
+The Company paid \$42.3 million upon consummation of the acquisition of La Nacional (subject to customary purchase price adjustments) and anticipates up to an additional \$2.4 million in contingent consideration to be paid in 2023 if La Nacional achieves certain financial targets and operational milestones.
+For LAN Holdings, the Company expects to pay cash of approximately \$7.7 million (subject to customary purchase price adjustments) and up to an additional \$0.6 million in contingent consideration in 2023 if LAN Holdings achieves certain financial targets and operational milestones.
+Refer to Note 16 for additional information on the closing of the acquisition of La Nacional.